cloudmesh/classes/docs/source/lesson/prg/python_intro.rst

-  del person['Name']; # remove entry with key 'Name' person.clear();     # remove all entries in dict person dict ;        # delete entire dictionary
+  del person['Name']; # remove entry with key 'Name' person.clear();     # remove all entries in dict del person;        # delete entire dictionary

 You can iterate ofer a dict::